kartik-venugopal/aural-player/README.md

    	  * Configure how you want the app to look/behave on startup: Autoplay, volume and effects settings on startup, window layout on startup, remembered or default playlist on startup, etc.
       * Configure the increment/decrement for volume/pan adjustments
    	  * Configure window snapping behavior, mouse sensitivity for gestures, and more …
-      * Editos to manage all your saved custom app state, such as bookmarks, effects presets, window layouts, etc, so you can rename or edit your saved items and delete unwanted or old data to prevent clutter
+      * Editors to manage all your saved custom app state, such as bookmarks, favorites, window layouts, etc, so you can edit your saved data and delete unwanted or old data to prevent clutter

 ### Planned updates